avodonosov/hashver-maven-plugin/README.md

-Explores idea of immutability applied to module versioning.

-For every module in a maven project generates a version which is a hash code of the module sources and its dependency tree.
+For every module in a maven project generates a version which is a hash code of the module sources and its dependency tree (in the spirit of the Nix package manager).

 The goal is to avoid rebuild of modules which are not changed.
 Without the instability of the SNAPSHOT- versions and without manual version management (like version propagation through the dependency tree).

-Maturity: alpha.
+Mostly oriented to speedup builds by CI servers.

 ![Maven Central](https://img.shields.io/maven-central/v/pro.avodonosov/hashver-maven-plugin)